Earl E. T. Smith: Personal life

-The year after their divorce, Consuelo remarried to Henry Gassaway Davis III (the heir to a coal fortune who was recently divorced from her cousin, Grace Vanderbilt, a daughter of Grace and Cornelius Vanderbilt III).
+The year after their divorce, Consuelo remarried, to Henry Gassaway Davis III (the heir to a coal fortune who was recently divorced from Consuelo's cousin, Grace Vanderbilt, a daughter of Grace and Cornelius Vanderbilt III).
 Smith remarried to Mimi Elaine Richardson (1916–1995) on December 28, 1936.
 Mimi, a graduate of Miss Porter's, was a daughter of Courtlandt Richardson of New York.
 They divorced in November 1939, and she married William Gamble Woodward Jr. in December 1940.

 In 1947, Smith married fashion model Florence Pritchett Canning (1920–1965).
 Flo, as she was known, was the former wife of Richard Canning.
 She and Canning divorced in 1943.
 She met John F. Kennedy in 1944.
 They may have dated, and remained friends through his presidency.
 Pritchett was also romantically linked with actors Robert Walker and Errol Flynn.
 In the 1940s she worked as the fashion editor for the New York Journal-American and wrote articles for Photoplay.
 She appeared as a panelist on the radio and TV program Leave It to the Girls from 1945 to 1953.
 Before her death in 1965, they were the parents of: